smurashov/pumphouse/doc/RESOURCES.md

 Note that mapping between resource IDs in source and destination clouds must be preserved for assignments to be correct.

-##### Migration strategy

-Assignments could be migrated by one of the following strategies:

-- *all* recreates all assignments that exist in the source cloud, given all users and roles are already recreated in the target cloud
-- *tenant* migrates role assignments for the specified tenant
-- *specified* strategy migrates only assignments explicitly specified by operator

 ##### Migration path

 User-role assignments are moved via calls to Identity API.